Aaron98990/ways-of-the-game/misconduct.md

 - For a match offical who has done past games with a team/person, referencing past games is not appropirate while disagreeing with a decision
   - "You do this everytime" / "You are screwing us like you did last time"
 - complaining about obvious fouls
-  - after an obvious foul, a player can not complain about it.
-If they do, they 1) really believe what they did notthing wrong (and it needs to be explained to what was wrong without caution) or 2) they are complaining in bad faith or showing willful ignorance (and they should be cautioned as nothing you will say will get to them and to signal to everyone else that this is not okay)
+  - they are complaining in bad faith or showing willful ignorance
+- excessive complaining about changing a decision on advice of another match official / "overruling" the assistant referee
+  - [Example 1](https://youtu.be/pXahsxNFuZw?feature=shared&t=336) Strong referees have other match officials assist them but this often causes dissent.
+  - "You don't know what you're doing?"

 93% of interpersonal communication is not what is being said.
 In person-to-person communication:
 - Words convey 7% of the message